kleidis/AwesomeWM/README.md

-## AwesomeWM on Arch dotfiles + an install script
+## My AwesomeWM on Xubuntu dotfiles

 ## How to install?

-- Run `archinstall.sh`
+- Run `xubuntu.sh`
-- Put your sudo password in required fields
+- Put your sudo password
-- Make sure to reboot after install.sh is done
-- (OPTIONAL) Rub ohmyzsh.sh if you want themed zsh